Vacant Property Rental Incentive Scheme

 What if the tenancy is terminated before the 12-month lease ends?

 If the tenancy terminates, to avoid the possibility of having to repay the monies, the property must be re-let on the long-term rental market.
-The total of the tenancy periods needs to still be at least 12 months, and any gaps in the tenancies must not exceed six weeks.
+The total of the tenancy periods needs to still be at least 12 months, and any gaps between tenancies must not exceed six weeks.

 What are the eligibility criteria for the scheme?

-• You enter into a residential tenancy agreement for at least 12 months with the tenancy commencing by 6 November 2024.
+• You enter into a residential tenancy agreement for at least 12 months with the tenancy commencing after 30 June 2025 and no later than midnight on 28 February 2026 (AWST).

 • You have an Australian bank account that payments can be made into.